 The Amazon Prime Visa, available exclusively to Amazon Prime members, offers its highest rate of cash back on purchases at Amazon.
 If you have Amazon Prime, this card should be in your wallet… or at least loaded as your default payment method on Amazon.
 The Prime Visa has no annual fee, but an Amazon Prime membership ($139/year) is required to qualify for the card.

-Amazon Prime Visa welcome bonus:
+Amazon Prime Visa at a glance

-Annual fee: $0 (requires paid Amazon Prime membership)
+Annual fee: $0

 Rewards

-Local transit and commuting, including rideshare2%
+- 2% on local transit and commuting, including rideshare.

 Benefits